mng2/AcornCLE215p/test02_pciebasic/README.md

 information.
 This includes the Base Address Registers, which define memory 'windows' that can be accessed by the host.
 In general we need to rely on the OS to map BARs into address space and provide safe access.
+This often requires a driver but it seems Linux has ways of supporting simple examples.

 ### A few words about AXI and IP for the uninitiated
+In the world of FPGA/ASIC design, you may not have the time or inclination to write everything from scratch.
+You may opt to purchase a block that handles say PCIe or USB or MP3 encoding, since somebody's already got one for sale.
+Such a functional block is referred to as an IP (Intellectual Property), and depending on what you pay for it, you might get it in full source form, or just as an encrypted netlist that you drop into your design.

+Not all IPs cost money upfront; your FPGA vendor provides a suite of them to do many common functions, under the proviso that you use them with their software and FPGAs.
+This design is basically all Xilinx IP, generated through the Vivado toolchain.
+This includes the PCIe core, and all the AXI bus infrastructure.

+What is AXI?
+It's a bus protocol standard that ARM and Xilinx came up with.
+While there are always many standards to choose from, AXI is pretty dominant these days, probably because it's freely available from ARM.
+The full AXI4 standard has a bunch of features but for this design we only need the AXI4-lite subset.

 ## Structure
 The code provided in this project is largely interconnect; the smarts are all inside Xilinx IP blocks.